SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: SanDRA

 \subsection{Overall Algorithm}

-As shown in Fig.~\ref{fig:pipeline}, at each decision-making cycle, \textsc{SanDRA} takes as input both environmental and planning data, including high-level routes from navigation systems, drivable lanes, detected obstacles, and other contextual information such as traffic rules \cite{vienna_convention} and weather conditions.\footnote{\url{https://openweathermap.org/api}} To enable personalization, different driving styles can be incorporated through predefined driving preferences \cite{kou2025padriver} or verbal commands from humans \cite{cui2024personalized}.
-The above input is then automatically transformed into a narrative description, which is used to prompt the LLM to perform reasoning and generate a sequential ordering of $\kappa\in\mathbb{N}_{+}$ feasible longitudinal and lateral action pairs (cf. Tab.~\ref{tab:action} and Sec.~\ref{subsec:prompt}).
+As shown in Fig.~\ref{fig:pipeline}, at each decision-making cycle, \textsc{SanDRA} takes as input both environmental and planning data, including high-level routes from navigation systems, drivable lanes, detected obstacles, and other contextual information such as traffic rules \cite{vienna_convention} and weather conditions.\footnote{\href{https://openweathermap.org/api}{https://openweathermap.org/api}} To enable personalization, different driving styles can be incorporated through predefined driving preferences \cite{kou2025padriver} or verbal commands from humans \cite{cui2024personalized}.
+All input data are automatically converted into a narrative description within \textsc{SanDRA}.
+This is achieved by first mapping each input type to predefined semantic categories, e.g., vehicle state, user command, traffic rules, second instantiating template sentences for each category, and finally assembling these sentences into a coherent story that preserves temporal and spatial relationships.
+The resulting narrative is used to prompt the LLM, which performs reasoning and generates a sequential ordering of $\kappa\in\mathbb{N}_{+}$ feasible longitudinal and lateral action pairs (cf. Tab.~\ref{tab:action} and \textcolor{red}{Sec.~\ref{subsec:prompt}}).
 Although the actions are presented separately for clarity, they are in fact considered jointly to generalize across diverse road structures, unlike the other approaches for generating driving decisions listed in Tab.~\ref{tab:safety}.
 Note that to obtain a comprehensive representation of the scenario, other sensor modalities can also be tokenized as vision tokens \cite{radford2021learning} and be combined with textual tokens from the narrative in a shared embedding space, enabling the use of multi-modal LLMs \cite{kou2025padriver}.
 Afterwards, the returned action pairs are converted into LTL\textsubscript{f} formulas (cf. Sec.~\ref{subsec:action2ltl}), which are then conjuncted with the formalized traffic rules for legal safety (cf. Sec.~\ref{subsec:rules}).
-With this, the safety verification is carried out through the derivation of reachable sets that satisfy the formulas (cf. Sec.~\ref{subsec:safety_v}).
-The first verified action pair can then be executed by the controller, or its corresponding reachable sets can be used as a constraint by various trajectory planners to generate safe trajectories \cite[Sec.~VIII]{nomoretraffic}.
+With this, the safety verification is carried out through the computation of reachable sets that satisfy the formulas (cf. Sec.~\ref{subsec:safety_v}).
+The first verified action pair can be executed by the controller, or its corresponding reachable sets can be used as a constraint by various trajectory planners to generate safe trajectories \cite[Sec.~VIII]{nomoretraffic}.
 When the connection to the cloud is lost or other failures occur that cause the LLM to fail to respond in time, produce hallucinations, or when no feasible verified action is available, we revert to a fail-safe trajectory to guarantee safety \cite[Sec.~X]{nomoretraffic} (cf. Sec.~\ref{subsec:safety_v}).